Best Milk for Kids: What’s the Right Choice for Your Child?

 Flavored hemp milk is similar in calorie content to whole cow’s milk and soy milk but carries a punch of added sugar (~14 gm/cup, or 3 1/2 teaspoons).
 The unflavored types are considerably lower in calories.
 Protein and fat content are lower than cow’s milk, but higher than other grain-based milks.

-Nut Milks (Cashew and Almond Milk)
+Nut Milks for Kids: Cashew Milk and Almond Milk

 Another category of milk substitute are the nut milks such as almond and cashew milk.
 These also tend to be low in protein and fat.
 They should not be offered to children who have a nut allergy.

-Read More: The Big 9: Common Food Allergies in Kids
+Helpful Article: The Big 9: Common Food Allergies in Kids

 Almond milk has very little protein (~1 gm per cup) and is low in calories.
 But all is not lost!
 It has a decent amount of both vitamins E and B12 and may be fortified with calcium and vitamin D (check label).
-Cashew milk showcases a similar nutrient profile to almond milk.

-Coconut Milk
+Coconut Milk for Kids

-Pea Protein Milk (Ripple Milk)
+Pea Protein Milk for Kids (Ripple Milk)

 Pea protein milk is another milk substitute on the market.
 It’s made from yellow peas and boasts equal protein to cow’s milk.
 Nutritionally, it offers omega-3 fats, and a heftier dose of both calcium and vitamin D compared to cow’s milk.
+It’s my choice for children who cannot (or won’t) drink cow’s milk or soy milk.

-Oat Milk
+Oat Milk for Kids

-Flax Milk
+Flax Milk for Kids

 As far as alternative milks go, flax milk is in the same boat with almond, cashew and coconut milks: virtually no protein content.
 It’s the lowest calorie plant milk in this list.
 However, it has a decent dose of heart healthy omega-3 fats.